camunda/camunda-docs/docs/product-manuals/clients/go-client/get-started.md

 ## Create a workflow instance

-Finally, we are ready to create a first instance of the deployed workflow.
+We are ready to create a first instance of the deployed workflow.

 A workflow instance is created of a specific version of the workflow, which can be set on creation.

 ```go